European Commission Releases Guidelines for Responsible Use of Generative AI in Research

 Research funders are advised to:

-- Support responsible AI use through open and adaptive funding programs
+• Support responsible AI use through flexible funding programs

-- Ensure their own use of AI is transparent and ethical
+• Ensure their own AI usage remains transparent and accountable

 Need Help?